Maintain a prosperous medical office with one of the best medical office administration degrees.

 Wake Technical Community College

 Students begin the program by learning about medical terminology, office computer skills, and basic spreadsheets.
-By a student’s final semester, they take courses like Advanced Office Editing, Medical Legal Issues, and a math elective, and they complete a medical office administration capstone.
+By a student’s final semester, they take courses like Advanced Office Editing, Medical-Legal Issues, and a math elective, and they complete a medical office administration capstone.

 Upon graduation, students can apply for medical secretary jobs in dentist offices, outpatient care centers, physician offices, and everywhere in between.
 Additionally, they’ll have the skills required to pass industry-recognized certification exams like the Billing and Coding Specialist.
 Whether you live in North Carolina or you want to enroll online, Wake Tech is your best choice.